Revolut books record profit on higher interest rates and surge in users

 Revolut obtained a European banking licence from the Bank of Lithuania in December 2021 and has been directly supervised by the European Central Bank since the start of this year.

-“In 2023, we took our biggest steps yet on that journey,” said Nikolay Storonsky, Revolut’s co-founder and chief executive.
-“We accelerated customer growth and increased the adoption of our products across the board, driving a record year for Revolut financially.”

-Revolut’s bottom line was weighed down by a rise in administrative expenses to £933m from £667m as it expanded aggressively.
+The company’s bottom line was weighed down by a rise in administrative expenses last year to £933m from £667m as it expanded aggressively.
 Staff costs rose to £498m from £362m as the firm added 2,239 employees over the year.

 Staff costs are set to balloon even further in 2024 as Revolut embarks on a hiring spree to grow its global headcount to 11,500 by the end of this year – up 40 per cent from 2023.